PWHL draft hits St. Paul, where there’s anger over Darwitz’s ouster as GM

 "I will say, I had an amazing year," Heise said.
 "I wish Natalie nothing but the best."

-Klee and assistant coach Mira Jalosuo made Minnesota's draft picks.
-Unlike Darwitz, who chose seven Minnesotans in last year's 15-round draft, Klee and Jalosuo picked players from Canada, North Dakota, Czechia and California with their first five selections.
+Klee, assistant coach Mira Jalosuo and manager of sports performance Sam Hanson made Minnesota's draft picks.
+Unlike Darwitz, who chose seven Minnesotans in last year's 15-round draft, Klee's group picked none.
+Minnesota's seven draftees include three from Canada and one each from North Dakota, California, New York and Czechia.

+Abby Boreen, a former Gopher who performed well as a reserve player for Minnesota last season, was among the players drafted Monday.
+Klee said she was "100 percent part of our plan," but added that "it didn't get to the pick where we thought was the appropriate spot" for her.
+Boreen went to Montreal with the 17th overall pick.

+Five Minnesotans, along with Boreen and former Gopher Amanda Kessel, were drafted Monday.

 Jayna Hefford, the league's senior vice president of hockey operations, was asked Saturday by the Star Tribune whether she was concerned about how Minnesota fans would react to Darwitz's departure.
 Hefford said the Minnesota fan base is "incredible" and added "it's hard to say how they will feel."